What is the King's Tribune?

 It was a double sided A4 page intended to keep the denizens of the bar up to date with who had been sin-binned, why someone played a coathanger at the Air Guitar comp and whether anything was happening in the world outside.

-Apart from printing costs, good writers, especially the ones who are trying to scrape together a living out of writing, need to get paid.
-They need to have the time to research, think, write and re-write, occasionally they need to eat and pay rent.
+Good writers need to have the time to research, think, write and re-write, occasionally they need to eat and pay rent.
 That’s getting harder and harder to do.